 - No Building Permits Are Needed: Building permits are required with sunroom additions.
 Even the smallest sunroom will require a permit in most communities.

-- Temo Sunrooms: Beginning in 1967 when founder Nino Vitale, TEMO has been making sunrooms, screenrooms, and patio covers ever since.
+- TEMO Sunrooms: Beginning in 1967 with founder Nino Vitale, TEMO has been making sunrooms, screenrooms, and patio covers ever since.
 Now located in Clinton Township, Michigan, TEMO has expanded to basements/additions and pergolas.
 TEMO sunrooms are installed in 1-2 days.

 - Patio Enclosures: Based in Macedonia, OH, Patio Enclosures has been making sunrooms since 1966.
 In addition, the company makes solariums, screen rooms, sunroom blinds and shades, and sunroom furniture.

 You can either have a pre-fabricated "greenhouse-type" sunroom addition, which is composed largely of aluminum and glass, or a site-built, "stick" sunroom addition.

 - Pre-Fab Kits: One type of sunporch is designed and fabricated at an off-site location and is shipped to you flat.
 In some cases, these "greenhouse" type additions can be assembled by the homeowner.
 In other cases, it may be advisable for the sunroom retailer to install it for you.